 min Read11 June 2019

 A complicated duality started in her early years, with a desire to be part of her cultural family community whilst also being modern and international.
 Born to Orthodox Russian Jews in 1908, she was named Lena Krassner, but in 1922 she adopted the more American ‘Lenore’, later changing to ‘Lee’ and also dropping the second ‘s’ from her surname.

 She found herself in a male dominated group of Abstract Expressionists where macho individuality and ego over-shadowed her desire to explore the duality and ambivalence of the human experience laid bare on canvas.

-There is no doubt that her influences are sometimes too obvious and intrusive – from Pollock himself to Picasso, Klee and Mondrian.
+There is no doubt that her influences are sometimes too obvious and intrusive – from Pollock himself to Pablo Picasso, Paul Klee and Piet Mondrian.
 But these works seem to me a conversation she is having with the artists she knew and admired.
 She is getting inside their work, revivifying it and replying to it.
 Perhaps not outstanding works of art, but a fascinating insight into the relationships and discourses between artists and their peers.

 Some complain that Krasner didn’t have her own one style.
 But this stylistic impatience and desire to change direction was intentional.
 Krasner said: “I change medium to re-stimulate myself.
 It gets me working and that’s the important thing.”

 She worked with paint and canvas, collage and mosaic.
 She did self-portraits, still life, and abstract works.
 Krasner couldn’t accept that one style could express all the dimensions of her authentic self.
 She would re-cast, re-think, re-make.